 You may have noticed your Awair or Glow has been detecting higher levels of “Chemicals ” in your air than you expected.
 You aren’t alone--many people are shocked to see that they have chemicals in their air in the first place.
 We often assume our air is completely safe if our carbon monoxide detector or fire alarm aren’t ringing, but this isn’t always the case.The chemicals that Awair and Glow track are commonly referred to as VOCs, or volatile organic compounds.
 VOCs are chemicals that evaporate easily and can find their way into your lungs, causing a variety of health problems.
 Popular VOCs include Formaldehyde, Benzene, and Acetone.
 Since they’re typically odorless and colorless, many of us have no idea we’re living with them, or worse, unintentionally creating more in our homes.

-Unfortunately, it’s very easy to accidentally increase the levels of chemicals in the air in our homes—VOCs are virtually everywhere.
+Unfortunately, it’s very easy to accidentally increase the levels of chemicals in the air in our homes—VOCs are emitted by many common building materials, products, and indoor activities.
 Don’t panic yet, though!
 You can easily make a few small changes to help keep VOCs at bay just by asking yourself a few quick questions...

 1. Have you redecorated recently?